wjgsp-com/whistle-noise/README.md

 - **mesh**: script for Gmsh mesh generation with python API + yml files with the parameters
 - **model**: FreeCAD file with the model and script to extract the coordinates of interest

-TODO: upload the post-processing scripts

-TODO: add dependencies list

 ## Disclaimer

 This setup is not validated and not fully tested.
-No convergence study was performed.
+No convergence study was performed and selected models may not be the best.

 ### Known limitations and aspects to improve

 - Setup can be improved in terms of sponge zones and domain size.
-- Mesh is most probably too fine for URANS and too coarse for LES, need to check
+- Mesh is most probably too fine for URANS and too coarse for LES, need to check.
 - Geometry is simple enough that a fully structured mesh can be envisioned.
   The use of a fully quad/hexa mesh is also recommended.
 - Numerical scheme can probably be improved, not everything is second order.
-- Direct noise is simulated, mesh could be reduced by reducing the size of the domain and combining it with propagation models
+- Direct noise is simulated, mesh could be reduced by reducing the size of the domain and combining it with propagation models.

+## TODO

+- upload the post-processing scripts
+- add dependencies list